- 1. Name of the medicinal product

 Reasons for immediate withdrawal of therapy:

 Ovarian cancerOvarian cancer is much rarer than breast cancer.
-Long-term (at least 5-10 years) use of oestrogen-only HRT products has been associated with a slightly increased risk of ovarian cancer (see section 4.8).
-Some studies including the Women's Health Initiative (WHI) trial suggest that the long-term use of combined HRTs may confer a similar, or slightly smaller risk (see section 4.8).
+Epidemiological evidence from a large meta-analysis suggests a slightly increased risk in women taking oestrogen-only or combined oestrogen-progestagen HRT, which becomes apparent within 5 years of use and diminishes over time after stopping.
+Some other studies including the Women's Health Initiative (WHI) trial suggest that the use of combined HRTs may be associated with a similar, or slightly smaller risk (see section 4.8).
 In the Million Women Study it was shown that the relative risk for ovarian cancer with use of tibolone was similar to the risk associated with use of other types of HRT.

 Coronary artery disease (CAD)There is no evidence from randomised controlled trials of protection against myocardial infarction in women with or without existing CAD who received combined oestrogen-progestogen or oestrogen-only HRT.
 In an epidemiological study using the GPRD no evidence was found of protection against myocardial infarction in postmenopausal women who received tibolone.

 Ischaemic stroke• Tibolone increases the risk of ischaemic stroke from the first year of treatment (see section 4.8).
 The baseline risk of stroke is strongly age-dependent and so the effect of tibolone is greater with older age.